urnest/urnest/README.md

       status: usable

--   hcp is progress towards a utility to split C++-in-single-source-file into .h and .cpp files (to make coding more efficient); part of this utility is a (partial) C++ parser that I hope to use to write other C++ source code handling tools
+-   hcp is progress towards a utility to split C++-in-single-source-file into .h and .cpp files (to make hand-coding more efficient); part of this utility is a (partial) C++ parser that I hope to use to write other C++ source code handling tools
       status: usable but room for improvement (see hcp/TODO)

--   omnicxy is progress towards a modern CORBA C++ language mapping (alternative to OMG C++ language mapping) that uses standard C++ classes like string, vector.
-Fully documented in omnicxy/README.txt with examples referenced.
+-   omnicxy is progress towards a modern CORBA C++ language mapping (alternative to OMG C++ language mappings).
+Documented in omnicxy/README.txt with examples referenced.
       status: usable, still some stuff unimplemented (see omncxy/TODO.txt) currently omniORB linux only